 There is a difference between helping someone realize that they may have a problem and telling them that they are the problem.
 Focusing on the relapses doesn’t help anyone progress further.
 Instead, remind them of the progress that they’ve made already.
 Tell them that you have hope that they will get over this, and fully recover.
 Be their encouragement.

-“You have to recover my way.”
+Avoid: “You have to recover my way.”

 Recovery is personal.
-You may have a hard time watching someone struggle and believe that forcing him or her to change the way you want will work, but it won’t.
+You may have a difficult time watching someone struggle and believe that forcing him or her to change the way you want will work, but it won’t.
 It may be true that someone involved in compulsions or addictive behaviors may have impaired decision-making skills, but they still have the right to choose.

-“I get it because I’m totally addicted to ___.”
+Avoid: “I get it because I’m totally addicted to ___.”

 And here’s something to think about: by bringing up your own issues, you are also making it all about you, which isn’t exactly productive when it comes to helping someone get over his or her porn habit.
 Our advice?
 Stay aware and try to be as supportive as possible!

-“Porn is disgusting.
+Avoid: “Porn is disgusting.
 Why didn’t you just turn it off in the first place?”

 While we are an organization that raises awareness on the harms of porn, we also shed light on the devastating effects of shame and shaming.
 The secretive and sexual nature of porn already brings with it enough shame.
 It is never acceptable to shame someone for their porn habit and kicking them when they’re already down.

-Also, many porn users might not have had a choice to turn it off the first time they watched.
+Also, many porn consumers might not have had a choice to turn it off the first time they watched.
 They may have been forced to.
 They may have been so young that they didn’t understand.
 They may not have been fully aware o the negative effects of porn.
 There are so many reasons a person may have started watching porn, but it is not up to you to decide whether or not those reasons are acceptable to you.
 Be kind and sensitive.

-“You’re just being selfish.”
+Avoid: “You’re just being selfish.”